MarkOmelyanenko/SnackMachine/README.md

 * The purchase and report commands do not work correctly

 ## Bugs
-* There is a bug in the purchase method(The same snack can be recorded 2 times in the table as different in a certain order of purchase of products).
+* There is a bug in the purchase method(In line 207.
+The same snack can be recorded 2 times in the table as different in a certain order of purchase of products).
 I think the problem is in some cheks
-* There is a bug in the report method(incorrectly displays the report for a specific day; does not show a report for a specific month).
+* There is a bug in the report method(In line 441.
+Incorrectly displays the report for a specific day; does not show a report for a specific month).
 I think the problem is in some cheks and retrieval of data from the table